openwisp/openwisp-docs/tutorials/hotspot.rst

   :align: center

-The default session limits in the **OpenWISP RADIUS** configuration are 300 MB of daily traffic or 3 hours of daily surfing.
+The default session limits in the **OpenWISP RADIUS** configuration are 300 MB of daily traffic or three hours of daily surfing.

 .. note::
     To find out more technical information about this topic please read: